Pick Your Walk.

 Walk Start point: At the bench at the top of Shore Road by the pond in Bonchurch.
 PO38 1RG

 Walk grade: Moderate.
-Varying landscape with some more challenging slopes.
-Stiles and steps to be expected en route, suitable for keen walkers and anyone who is reasonably active.
+Varying landscape with some more challenging slopes and steps.
+Suitable for keen walkers and anyone who is reasonably active.

 Walkers need to be reasonably agile and mobile.
-Not suitable for walkers with mobility impairment of any kind
+Not suitable for walkers with mobility impairment.

 Facilities: